Jason Bateman: Personal life

 In 1987, Bateman won the celebrity portion of the Long Beach Grand Prix.

 Bateman married actress Amanda Anka, daughter of Anne de Zogheb (1942–2017) and singer Paul Anka, on July 3, 2001.
 They have two daughters who were born in 2006 and 2012.

 Throughout the 1990s, Bateman struggled with an addiction to alcohol and drugs; he stated in a 2009 interview, “I'd worked so hard that by the time I was 20, I wanted to play hard.
 And I did that really well... it was like Risky Business for ten years."

 Bateman, along with Arrested Development co-stars David Cross and Tony Hale, was criticized for seemingly defending Jeffrey Tambor's volatile behavior on the set of Arrested Development.
 During a May 2018 cast interview for The New York Times Bateman attempted to defuse the controversy.
 Within days after the interview, all three men issued apologies to Jessica Walter.
 Bateman retrospectively stated he had overreached in his attempt to analyze the cause of Tambor's behavior.

 Bateman is a fan of the Los Angeles Dodgers baseball team.

+Bateman endorsed the film The Promise, a movie about the Armenian genocide.